 - References Planes, and User Defined Attributes or Custom Properties can be read from their neutral formats

 As you can see 3D Interconnect has received some amazing enhancements in 2018.
-If you are interested seeing them in action, as well as everything else new to SOLIDWORKS this year, sign up for one of the upcoming Launch Events we offer here at Alignex.
+If you are interested seeing them in action, as well as everything else new to SOLIDWORKS this year, watch 14 videos on what's new in 2018.

 Also, don't forget to subscribe to the Alignex Blog below to always stay up-to-date in the world of SOLIDWORKS.